AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51853-copied-text-styles-are-not-applied-when-page-builder-is-used.md

 ---
-title: "ACSD-51853: Copied text styles are not applied when page builder is used"
+title: "ACSD-51853: Copied text styles aren't applied using page builder"
 description: Apply the ACSD-51853 patch to fix the Adobe Commerce issue where the copied text styles are not applied when page builder is used.
 ---
 # ACSD-51853: Copied text styles are not applied when page builder is used